beejjorgensen/bgnet/src/bgnet_part_0500_syscalls.md

 (So... here's another question: why isn't `struct sockaddr` itself big enough for any address?
 We even cast the general-purpose `struct sockaddr_storage` to the general-purpose `struct sockaddr`!
-Seems extraneous and redundant, huh.
+Seems extraneous and redundant, huh?
 The answer is, it just isn't big enough, and I'd guess that changing it at this point would be Problematic.
 So they made a new one.)